Subhajit-Roy-Partho/Subhajit-Roy-Partho.github.io/_posts/2024-01-23-Gparted-cli.md

 - `sudo mkfs.btrfs -f /dev/sda1` to create the final btrfs partition for sda1 partition.
 This is not always needed if parted does it by default.
 - `sudo blkid` to obtain all the uuid of the disks.
 - `/etc/fstab` fstab file needs to be appended with the new partition configuration if one wants to mount the partition automatically during restart.

+Validate settings:

+- `df -h` to show all the mount location.

+User management:

+- `sudo useradd -m -d /home/subho -s /bin/bash -G standard,admin subho` to add user subho with home location /home/subho, default shell as bash and add to group standard,admin.
+- `sudo passwd subho` to change or create password for user subho.

 ### Conclusion

 parted cli is the most powerful partition tool available for terminal user.
 Meticious use could help save lot of time.